drand/drand/docs/SPECS.md

     - check if "expectedCommitShare == commitShare"
         - if true, mark as valid the share "share.ShareIndex" from the dealer "bundle.DealerIndex"
+    - STORE the share from this dealer for future usage
 ```

 **Creation of the responses**: